WendellOdom/katacoda-scenarios/Ansible Lab 01/step1.md

 ## Part C: Add default and other variables

-1.
-2. Setup requires some use of text editor??!?! add common network management settings.
+1. Setup requires some use of text editor??!?! add common network management settings.
 Note that the variables are available from the playbook.
 Become ansible variables.
 Explain a bit.
 (Understand a bit???)
-3. Add these to the ansible.cfg file:
+2. Add these to the ansible.cfg file:
    A. host_key_checking = False
    B. retry_files_enabled = False
    C. action_warnings = False
-	D. deprecation_warnings = False
+   ≥D. deprecation_warnings = False
-4. Do an ls -lap command, find, and others to find the file and view it.
+3. Do an ls -lap command, find, and others to find the file and view it.
-7. Do ansible-config view command, find the pointer to the inventory file
+4. Do ansible-config view command, find the pointer to the inventory file
-8. Confirm lo
+5. Confirm lo
-9. Check order of precedence for where file is located https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-configuration-settings-locations
+6. Check order of precedence for where file is located https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-configuration-settings-locations
-10. That page points here, to Github, to a sample file - just read. https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg
+7. That page points here, to Github, to a sample file - just read. https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg

 # Complete Lab Environement Setup